AJAX Cross Domain is a free library in Perl that allows to perform AJAX requests between different domains.

 The default time-out value is 30 seconds for the remote resource to respond.
 This value can be modified in the configuration area of the source code.

-Basic HTTP Authentication can be added by using an Authorization header as described in RCF2616.
+Basic Access Authentication can be added by using an Authorization header as described in RCF2616.
 This practice is mostly discouraged in AJAX Cross Domain because the password must then be sent unencrypted in the query-string.
 Every time you invoke ACD.js from the caller (main file), the whole query-string is sent unencrypted over the network.
 This means that it can be eavesdropped by routers in between and stored in log files of the requested resource and/or any proxies along the route.
 Though it's possible to obfuscate or even encrypt the <script src> call, it can always be revealed by definition; because the obfuscation or encryption algorithms must be present in the web page itself.
 Usernames and passwords may never be put in the query-string when ACD.js is called from a publicly accessible web page.
 Protected environments such as intranets or secured web site areas might be safer, but always depending on circumstances.
-For example, if the main caller file is using Basic HTTP Authentication itself, it might be reasonable to use the same for ACD.js, albeit with the same objections as stated above.
+For example, if the main caller file is using Basic Access Authentication itself, it might be reasonable to use the same for ACD.js, albeit with the same objections as stated above.
 Really sensible data should never be put in the ACD.js query-string.

-As explained here, any & should be written as & in the .js call (see section Examples).
+Any & should be written as & in the .js call (see section Examples).
 In case you would need not-percent-encoded < or >, you would need to write them as < and > too when writing an URL in HTML.

 AJAX Cross Domain is subject to the same caching mechanisms as XMLHttpRequest plus one more level (its internal request engine).
 In order to make sure to not buffer any responses, use method=post or alternatively method=get with a unique query-string.